prof-rossetti/intro-to-python/exercises/rock-paper-scissors/README.md

 ## Instructions

-Iteratively develop a command-line Python application which will allow a human user to play a game of Rock-Paper-Scissors against a computer (NPC) opponent.
+Iteratively develop a command-line Python application which will allow a human user to play a game of Rock-Paper-Scissors against a computer opponent.
 The game's functionality should adhere to the "Requirements" below.

-Before attempting to implement the basic requirements, take some time to configure your project repository according to the "Setup" instructions below.
+Before attempting to implement the basic requirements, take some time to configure your project repository according to the "Setup" instructions below (or use this [RPS Starter Repo](https://github.com/prof-rossetti/rps-starter)).
 After doing so, you'll have a remote repo on GitHub and a local copy on your computer within which to develop.

 When developing, as you reach key milestones, use the command-line or GitHub Desktop software to intermittently "commit", or save new versions of, your code.
 And remember to push / sync / upload your work back up to your remote project repository on GitHub at least once before you're done.